-A BUD is a small group which some refer to as an affinity group which is an ongoing small group where people engage in study, support for personal growth, and social change work.
+A BUD is a small group which some refer to as an affinity group which can be a temporary or an ongoing small group where people engage in study, support for personal growth, and social change work.
 Such a group is small enough for people in it to get to know each other well.
 BUDs can also take on a task or issue to focus if they choose.
 Should they choose to address a specific task or issue the BUD then becomes a container for that social change project and goal.
 What is most important about a BUD is that the people that make up the BUD are committed to testing and developing themselves and or their social change work into a sustainable project.

 Within the context of Consensus there is never a time in a BUD when an individual needs to make a decision independent of the group.
 Every step is collective in nature.
 An individual participates by being a member of a group known as a BUD.
 The question before each person is not, "What do I want?", but "What do I think is in the best interest of the group of which I am a part?"
 This is a fundamental shift in thinking, for many.

 BUDs are the entry level or smallest unit of Consensus Decision-making.
 Everyone who wants to participate in the Decision-making of the Community are encouraged and expected to join or form a BUD, identify and participate in the BUD on a regular and ongoing basis.
 If you want to raise a concern about any issue at any level in your Community or propose a project, the place to start is with your BUD.